 Your child’s doctor would do a physical examination to understand the reason behind the lip quivering.
 They may also ask questions about the baby’s medical history and if you had any complications during pregnancy or delivery.

-The doctor might also recommend tests such as MRI, EEG, and X-rays to understand the brain’s functioning.
+The doctor might also recommend tests such as brain imaging (CT Scan or MRI), EEG, and X-rays to understand the brain’s functioning.
 Blood tests may also be conducted to understand if there are any deficiencies.

 Treatments For Baby Lip Quiver

-If the quivering of lips is due to an immature nervous system or weak muscles, it usually gets corrected on its own in two to three months.
+If the quivering of lips is due to an immature nervous system or weak muscles, it usually improves on its own in two to three months.

 But, if your doctor has diagnosed any other medical issues, they might recommend the following treatments.